GeorgeSchiro/GoPcBackup/README.md

             IMPORTANT!
 Every empty folder found within the given recursive subfolder (at any level above the starting path) will also be removed.

+        -RemoveRecurseFolder=False

+            Set this switch True and the file cleanup process will remove empty recurse folders as well.

         Here's a single line example: